 The Indonesian government has introduced a series of economic reforms that ease foreign ownership of businesses.
 The country has become a sought-after destination for Chinese firms to locate their businesses, as their own market becomes increasingly saturated.
-Indonesia is also an important component of the One Belt One Road initiative, given its strategic landscape in Asia Pacific.
+Indonesia is also an important component of the Belt and Road Initiative, given its strategic location in Asia Pacific.

-China is now the third largest investor in Indonesia after Singapore and Japan, and is looking to divert excess manufacturing capacity offshore to Indonesia, further reinforcing its status as a manufacturing hub.
+China is the second largest investor in Indonesia after Singapore, and it is looking to divert excess manufacturing capacity offshore to Indonesia, further reinforcing the island nation’s status as a manufacturing hub.

 What solutions are available in Indonesia?

 |Interest Optimisation||Maximise your interest yield from for your balances held with the bank.|

 Corporate Treasury in Indonesia